Former Boxford plumber sentenced to one year in tax fraud scheme

 Jared "Jay" Derrico, 35, of 24 Haymeadow Road, Boxford, was the owner of Derrico Services and The Pipe Surgeon — businesses he continued to run even after losing his plumbing license in 2018, court papers say.

-Among the customers who were defrauded by Derrico, prosecutors say, were homeowners from Danvers, Ipswich, North Andover, Andover and Newbury.
+Among the customers defrauded by Derrico, prosecutors say, were homeowners from Danvers, Ipswich, North Andover, Andover and Newbury.

 "For at least four years, the defendant prospered through fraud," prosecutors in U.S. Attorney Rachael Rollins' office wrote in a sentencing memorandum.
 "He defrauded his customers, and he cheated on his taxes.
 The motive for these crimes was greed."
 They asked for a 3 1/2 year federal prison term.